 40. Otley Chevin

 Not only is Otley one of Yorkshire’s finest little market towns, just north of Leeds, but it also has plenty of attractions to keep folk coming back – like Chevin Forest Park.
-It centres around the ridge from which it takes its name while offering plenty of tracks and trails for folk to climb, run or cycle through – all for free.
+It centres around the ridge from which it takes its name where people love to go bouldering, while it also offers plenty of tracks and trails for folk to run, cycle or horse ride through – all for free.

 Chevin Forest Park, Otley, West Yorkshire, LS21 3DD.